About the Landbank

 The Hamilton County Land Reutilization Corporation (“Landbank”) was incorporated by the County Treasurer in October 2011 and the Landbank Board was appointed in January 2012.

-In February 2012, the Port of Greater Cincinnati Development Authority was contracted to serve as the management company for the Landbank.
-Under this agreement, the Port Authority staff provides all executive and administrative services for the Landbank.
-This relationship allows the Landbank to utilize the tools, expertise, and resources of the Port Authority as to efficiently carry out the Landbank’s purpose and goals.
+In February 2012, the Port of Greater Cincinnati Development Authority (The Port) was contracted to serve as the management company for the Landbank.
+Under this agreement, The Port staff provides all executive and administrative services for the Landbank.
+This relationship allows the Landbank to utilize the tools, expertise, and resources of The Port as to efficiently carry out the Landbank’s purpose and goals.